k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 >  After running the extension packaging process, you will be able to see at the extension's artifacts folder:
 >
 >  * under the root folder – the VSIX file
->  * under the artifacts subfolder – the project's files, which are included in the extension, shown as symbolic link
+>  * under the artifacts subfolder – the project's files that are included in the extension, shown as symbolic link